 Tips to Consider When Practicing Yoga

 These 5 restorative and gentle yoga poses can help relieve whiplash and neck pain.
 Only do what feels comfortable to you.
 Try not to overextend yourself during these stretches.
 Be mindful of your body and use your breath to guide you slowly through the movements.
 Practicing these yoga poses every day can make a huge difference in your pain management.
-If you are unsure if you should do yoga, always consult your doctor.
+If you are unsure if you should do yoga, always consult your doctor, and begin yoga slowly.

 Dr. Huffman is here to help you manage your whiplash and auto accident injuries.
 Call him 24/7 at (866) 402-4250 or contact him online from anywhere in the state of Florida for FREE.